The Man Who Never Was

-The Man Who Never Was is a 1956 British espionage thriller film produced by André Hakim and directed by Ronald Neame.
-It stars Clifton Webb and Gloria Grahame and features Robert Flemyng, Josephine Griffin and Stephen Boyd.
-It is based on the book of the same name by Lt.
-Cmdr.
-Ewen Montagu and chronicles Operation Mincemeat, a 1943 British intelligence plan to deceive the Axis powers into thinking the Allied invasion of Sicily would take place elsewhere in the Mediterranean.
+The Man Who Never Was is a 1956 war thriller film directed by Ronald Neame and starring Clifton Webb, Gloria Grahame, Robert Flemyng, Josephine Griffin, and Stephen Boyd.
+It is based on the 1953 book by Lt Cmdr Ewen Montagu (played in the film by Webb) and chronicles Operation Mincemeat, a 1943 British intelligence plan to deceive the Axis powers into thinking the Allied invasion of Sicily would take place elsewhere in the Mediterranean.

-The Man Who Never Was was entered into the 1956 Cannes Film Festival, and Nigel Balchin's screenplay won the BAFTA for that year.
+A British and American co-production, The Man Who Never Was was entered into the 1956 Cannes Film Festival, where it was nominated for the Palme d'Or.
+It received positive reviews from critics.
+At the 10th British Academy Film Awards, the film won Best Screenplay and was nominated in three other categories, including Best Film and Outstanding British Film.